 The moment you feel an urge: freeze.
 Don't take another step.
 Don't reach for your phone.
 Don't start walking faster.

 Standing still beats rushing.
-Running to the bathroom physically jostles the bladder and amplifies the urge.
-The few seconds you save are worth less than the steady wave you're about to ride.
+Running to the bathroom physically jostles the bladder and amplifies the signal.
+The few seconds you save by hurrying are worth far less than the steady wave you're about to ride.

-Pressure on the pelvic floor calms the urge.
+Pressure on the pelvic floor calms the signal.
 A chair is best.
 A step, a low wall, the floor: anything that lets you sit.
 If you can't sit (you're in line at the grocery store, you're at a stand-up meeting), lean against something solid.
-The lean isn't as good as a sit, but it helps.
+The lean is not as good as a sit, but it helps.

 Same muscles you'd use to stop a stream of urine mid-flow.
 Five short, gentle squeezes, about one second each, with a one-second rest between.